 Dog’s Ear Structure

-- Pinna: This is most visible part of the ear. it is the outside flap of the ear that you always have contact with every time you get to see the dog.
+- Pinna: This is the most visible part of the ear.
+It is the outside flap of the ear that you always have contact with every time you get to see your dog.
 The pinna differs in dog as there are dogs that have it flop while others have it straight.
 Dogs that have floppy ears allow lesser airflow into the dog ear; this is because the flap is covering the ear completely.
 The difference in the pinna structure of the dogs is a key factor in determining the probability of your dog coming down with ear infection.

 - Eardrum: This is the site for the tympanic membrane which is responsible for protecting the middle and inner ear.
 Aside from protecting the middle ear and the inner ear, this part of the ear also shoulders the responsibility of vibrating in response to sound waves and aid hearing.
 It is a very important cog in the anatomy of the dog ear that must not be tempered with.